MEET THE STAFF

 Molly Morabito, Climate Organizer

 Molly (she/her) works with the Climate Law Institute to support communities mobilizing for a just transition off fossil fuels.
 Prior to joining the Center, she worked in environmental justice advocacy and clean energy research.
-She holds a master's of science in environmental policy and regulation from the London School of Economics and a bachelor's in communications, law, economics and government from American University.
+She holds a Master of Science in environmental policy and regulation from the London School of Economics and a bachelor's in communications, law, economics and government from American University.

 Contact: email Molly